 In Juror Number One v.
 Superior Court (2012) 206 Cal.App.4th 854, a juror suspected of misconduct was ordered by the court to grant the consent required under the SCA for disclosure of his Facebook postings.

 The court received information that the juror had been posting about the case under deliberation in violation of the court's orders.
+The juror initially refused to disclose his Facebook postings, citing the SCA's privacy guarantees.

 Citing Flagg v.
 City of Detroit (2008) 252 F.R.D.
-346, a civil case involving discovery violations by a municipality, the court reasoned that Juror Number One had “constructive possession” of his social media information – i.e. while Facebook actually possessed the information sought by the court, the juror had the ability via the SCA's consent provision to obtain it at will.
+346, a civil case involving discovery violations by a municipality, the court reasoned that Juror Number One had “constructive possession” of his social media information – i.e., while Facebook actually possessed the information sought by the court, the juror had the ability via the SCA's consent provision to obtain it at will.

-The Juror Number One court's approach was novel, and has not been successfully employed in the context of a criminal defendant seeking disclosure of social media information from witnesses or victims.
+The Juror Number One court's approach was novel and has not been successfully employed in the context of a criminal defendant seeking disclosure of social media information from witnesses or victims.
+However, the reasoning of that decision may someday form the basis for such a challenge.

 In the meantime, the plain language of the SCA – which unambiguously prevents compliance with defense subpoenas – and the Facebook, Inc. decision rejecting the constitutional claims against the Stored Communications Act leave criminal defendants at a distinct disadvantage.